 Most day traders apply technical analysis-based trading strategies because short-term time frames are not suitable for fundamental analysis.
 Hence, day traders like to draw horizontal support and resistance lines based on historical price action to know where a trend might find an obstacle in the near future.

 One way to plan an exit even before entering a trade is to find the nearest support and resistance levels.
 Once you have a basic idea about where the trend might start a retracement, you can plan your entry and exit more accurately.

-If you are reading this article, then there is a good chance that you are just starting out as a day trader.
+If you are reading this article, then there is a good chance that you are just starting as a day trader.
 As a novice trader, you need to understand that day trading is a serious business.
-Some of the best and brightest minds in the world end up trading in the financial markets and it is a very competitive place to be in.
+Some of the best and brightest minds in the world end up trading in the financial markets, and it is a very competitive place to be in.

-You might be pretty good at your chosen profession, but if you suddenly wake up one day and decide to do some day trading to pay for the kitchen remodeling or taking that dream vacation, it might not work out as you planned.
+You might be pretty good at your profession, but if you suddenly wake up one day and decide to do some day trading to pay for kitchen remodeling or taking that dream vacation, it might not work out as you planned.

 To practice, you should open a demo trading account and paper trade the rules of your trading strategy meticulously.
 Learn to place entry orders only when all the conditions of your trading strategy have been met and become proficient in ending the trade with either small losses or enough profits.

 The key problem novice day traders face is the age-old dilemma of submitting to fear or becoming too greedy.
 Day trading with a demo account should help you learn how to cut your losses short, according to your strategy and money management rules.
 Furthermore, it should make you understand that you should exit the market with ample profits once the reward to risk ratio of your trade has met, which should be already predefined in your trading strategy.